• Home

 The SEIP (Special Education Inclusion Program) commenced in 2007 as a response to a need from the Riverview and wider community to accommodate students with Intellectual Disabilities.
 The SEIP Program is dynamic and is based on the needs of the individual student.
 It offers mainstream integration opportunities with an emphasis on pastoral care in Mentor groups.

-The students follow the BOSTES Life Skills course from Year 7 to Year 12.
+The students follow the NESA Life Skills course from Year 7 to Year 12.

 The Senior Transition Program, the final stage of the program, is of central importance for students in Years 11 and 12.
 The Transition aims to include work experience, travel skills, independent living skills and the use of appropriate social skills which lead to optimal post school options.